humdingerb/quicklaunch/ReadMe.md

 **1.0** - _16-03-2017:_

-*	User request: Add a setting to launch applications with a single click.
+*	Add a setting to launch applications with a single click.
+*	Add optional to put a replicant in the Deskbar for a quick launch of QuickLaunch.
 *	Fixed layout issues in setup window and made default main and setup windows a bit bigger.
 Save the absolute position of the setup window.
 *	Improved page up/down scrolling.